Providers v2

 The policy effect applies to future effective policy reads after the sandbox observes the update.
 The credential environment effect applies only to new process launches after the update is observed, such as later SSH, exec, or SFTP sessions.

-Already-running processes keep the environment they started with.
+Already-running processes keep the placeholder environment they started with.
 OpenShell does not mutate a live process environment after provider attach, detach, or credential update.
+The proxy resolves existing placeholders against current credentials and bindings, so rotation, expiry, endpoint changes, and detach take effect without restarting the process.
 If a long-running process needs a newly attached provider credential placeholder, restart that process or launch a new process after the sandbox has observed the provider update.

-Detaching a provider removes its provider policy layer from future effective policy reads and removes its credential placeholders from future process environments.
-It does not remove environment variables from already-running processes.
+Detaching a provider removes its provider policy layer from future effective policy reads, revokes resolution for its existing placeholders, and removes its credential placeholders from future process environments.
+It does not remove the placeholder strings from already-running process environments.

 OpenShell rejects provider updates and refresh configuration when they would make two providers attached to the same sandbox expose the same active credential environment key.
 It also rejects attached provider sets with ambiguous dynamic token grants at equal host/path specificity.
 Use provider-specific credential names and make one dynamic grant selector more specific when one sandbox needs multiple providers with overlapping upstream concepts.